 Poll: Out of interest, which of my fics are you here for?
 Vote Now!

-Author has written 36 stories for Harry Potter, Twilight, and Supernatural.
+Author has written 37 stories for Harry Potter, Twilight, Supernatural, and Arrow.

 About Me: I am 25 and a qualified Speech Therapist.
 I enjoy reading, writing, watching series and movies, learning and trying out new things, listening to and making music and spending time with friends and family.
 I love fantasy, science fiction, European history, bromances, poetry and human biology.
 I'm very picky about what I read and watch, and don't like graphic sex, foul language, teen dramas or soapies.
 I do like well thought-out and believable romances (which are secondary to a bigger, more interesting plot) bravery, nobility, suspense, leadership and I ADORE bromances.
 I don't read or watch slash.